sohampalande/sohampalande.github.io/_pages/about.md

 Hi, I'm Soham.
 I'm currently a research engineer in [J.P.
 Morgan's AI Research](https://www.jpmorgan.com/technology/artificial-intelligence) group, where I work within the Time Series team.

 <strong>Research:</strong> My interests lie broadly in interpretability for sequential data — both mechanistic and statistical — with applications in finance and healthcare.
-I'm particularly focused on building <b>scalable</b>, <b>interpretable</b> tools/models for multi-modal models (specifically sequential) that exploit geometric structure of the underlying data, loss surfaces, and domain-specific mathematical constraints.
+I'm particularly focused on building <b>scalable</b>, <b>interpretable</b> tools/models for multi-modal models (specifically sequential) that exploit the geometric structure of the underlying data, loss surfaces, and domain-specific mathematical constraints.

 <!-- <ul>